idkclub/Markology/Notelets/README.md

-# Swiftlets
+# Notelets

-A collection of extracted components.
+A collection of note-related extracted components.

 ## GRDBPlus